 From Click to Compromise Unveiling the Sophisticated Attack of DoNot APT Group on Southern European Government Entities

-The DoNot APT group, also known as APT-C-35, Mint Tempest, Origami Elephant, SECTOR02, and Viceroy Tiger, has been active since at least 2016 and is believed to operate with a focus on South Asian geopolitical interests.
-This group typically targets government entities, foreign ministries, defense organizations, and NGOs, especially those in South Asia and Europe.
-Known for using custom-built Windows malware, including backdoors like YTY and GEdit, they often deliver their payloads through spear-phishing emails or malicious documents.
+The DoNot APT group, also identified by various security vendors as APT-C-35, Mint Tempest, Origami Elephant, SECTOR02, and Viceroy Tiger, has been active since at least 2016, and has been attributed by several vendors to have links to India.
+The global cybersecurity landscape is continually challenged by state-sponsored threat actors conducting espionage operations.
+The DoNot APT group (also known as APT-C-35), is believed to operate with a focus on South Asian geopolitical interests.
+This threat group typically targets government entities, foreign ministries, defense organizations, and NGOs especially those in South Asia and Europe.
+DoNot APT is known for using custom-built Windows malware, including backdoors like YTY and GEdit, often delivered through spear-phishing emails or malicious documents.
+Their operations are marked by persistent surveillance, data exfiltration, and long-term access, suggesting a strong cyber espionage motive.
+This report provides an analysis of a recent campaign orchestrated by the DoNot APT group.

-Recent analysis by the Trellix Advanced Research Center uncovered a sophisticated campaign attributed to the DoNot APT group targeting a European foreign affairs ministry.
-The attackers impersonated European defense officials, luring their targets to click on a malicious Google Drive link that deployed malware consistent with the group’s known toolset.
-This incident highlights the group’s focus on governmental and diplomatic entities and their adaptability in using cloud services for initial infection.
+Trellix Advanced Research Center’s ongoing hunting efforts have uncovered a sophisticated campaign attributed to the DoNot APT group targeting a European foreign affairs ministry highlighting the evolving tactics of the group.
+The attackers impersonated European defense officials mentioning their visit to Bangladesh and lured their targets to click on a malicious Google Drive link.
+This delivered a malicious RAR archive, ultimately deploying malware consistent with the group’s known toolset.
+This incident underscores the group’s persistent focus on governmental and diplomatic entities and their adaptability in using common cloud services for initial infection.